737ChemTrailer/Python-Port-Scanner/README.md

 # Python-Port-Scanner
-A simply port scanner in Python (lab project)
+# A simple port scanner in Python (lab project)
-This was part of a lab in the TCM Security PEH course
+# This was part of a lab in the TCM Security PEH course